New Students

 How does our program fit in with other Peninsula music programs?

 The Peninsula Community Youth Orchestra is designed to serve students that have traditionally had less opportunities to learn string instruments.
 The Sequim Community Orchestra’s mission specifically calls out the Sequim area as it’s school district does not have an orchestra program.
 We also see many students join our classes from Chimacum.
-In Port Angeles, the school orchestra program begins in fourth grade, so students in grades 1-3 do not have a group program they can participate in.
+In Port Angeles, the school orchestra program begins in fourth grade, so students younger than grade 4 do not have a group program they can participate in.
 Homeschool students also may lack a program that they can participate in.

 We assume that students will graduate from our program after a few years, and enter another orchestra that their skills are suited to, such as the Sequim Community Orchestra.
 Once students have mastered their instrument, they may choose to audition for the Port Angeles Symphony Orchestra.
 This does not typically occur until high school, and generally requires a private teacher.